 If you’ve followed my work, you know that I was once a physics teacher.
 I won’t get into the details here, but just know that I’ve logged my nerd hours thinking about focal length, depth compression and all that good stuff.
 Selecting the best lens for the situation is one my favorite technical aspects of my new career as a professional photographer in Vermont.
 I love thinking about the different images I could create with each lens in a given situation.

 My Personal Favorite: The Sigma 35mm Art Lens

 With a full frame DSLR like my Canon 5d Mark iv, a 35 mm lens will render an image that is true to life.
 This isn’t a lens that brings objects closer like binoculars.

-I can create a creamy bokeh and I can tell the whole story with my Sigma 35 mm Art lens.
+With my Sigma 35 mm Art lens I can create a creamy bokeh and tell the whole story.

 I also love that this lens keeps me close enough to my subjects that it feels like we are hanging out together.
-I can use my normal soft voice as I move around coaching and chatting.
+It’s easy to use my normal soft voice as I move around coaching and chatting.

 Work Horse Lens

 My Sigma 24-70 mm Art lens, is an all around work horse lens that never disappoints.

 When I use my Sigma 24-70 mm Art lens, I always start at 35 mm and adjust with intention from there.
 Sometimes I go wide to give an expansive feel or zoom in to isolate my subject from the background.

 Prime Lenses are Prime for Image Quality and Creativity